jzoran05/article01/art01.md

 Typical information system for such organization consist of over hundred of applications.
 Infrastructure and operating cost is usually not insignificant and organizations are typically measuring Total Cost of Ownership (TCO) per application and trying to reduce it where possible.
 This often leads to shared infrastructure platforms.
 Usually such concepts are trade-off between increase the density of Applications per Infrastructure service which reduces the cost but on the other hand centralization of such infrastructure services is usually impacting Application lifecycle independence.
 Cost is not the only reason for such shared or centralized infrastructure platforms.
 Another reason is importance of centralizing the information about deployed components or artefacts.

 This article describes one of possible ways how both Application and Infrastructure teams could organize and manage ownership of Microsoft Azure services (resources) used by both Application services and centralized or shared Infrastructure services.
-How to decide which infrastructure services should be shared is out of scope from this article.

-# Shared Infrastructure and Platform Services
+# Shared Infrastructure or Platform Services

 I'll try to introduce concept of shared infrastructure or platform services and why and when it makes sense - please skip this section if you feel that there is nothing new you need to read about this topic.